Katze liegt auf dem Boden und gÀhnt - Mundgeruch bei Katzen: Ursachen, Symptome und Behandlung

 "Why does my cat suddenly have bad breath?"

-Coconut oil, parsley and chamomile tea are gentle remedies that can improve breath.
+Coconut oil, parsley, and chamomile tea are gentle remedies that can improve breathing.

 "Should I brush my cat's teeth?"

-Yes, regular dental care helps prevent dental problems and bad breath.
+Yes, regular dental care helps to avoid dental problems and bad breath.

 Bad breath in your cat is unpleasant and can be a sign of health problems.
-Dental problems are often the cause, but serious illnesses can also be the cause.
-With regular dental care, a healthy diet , and the help of home remedies, you can ensure fresh breath.
+Often, dental issues are the cause, but more serious illnesses can also be the underlying issue.
+Regular dental care, a healthy diet , and the support of home remedies can help ensure fresh breath.

 The most important points summarized: